Top 10 SUVs Under $10,000

 It can be even more complicated if you’re looking to purchase a new car, like an SUV, to find the right vehicle without breaking the bank, especially as larger cars like SUVs and trucks will often cost more than your average sedan.
 Still, despite prices on new and used vehicles skyrocketing over the last few years due to the pandemic, savvy consumers like yourself can find a great deal on top-rated used SUVs if they know where to look.

-That’s why we dove deep to put together a list of the 10 best SUVs you can find under $10,000.
+That’s why we dove deep to put together a list of the 10 best SUVs you can find for around or under $10,000.

 The Top 10 SUVs Under $10,000

 Going with a used vehicle will always be the cheaper option when shopping for any vehicle, whether it’s a sedan, a truck or an SUV.
 Still, while you can find a great vehicle at an affordable price, it’s a “used car” for a reason, and that low price will reflect that.
 That’s why it’s always best to research and learn more about any vehicle you consider purchasing.
 This includes checking its accident and maintenance history reports, checking its mileage and taking it for a test drive so you can get up close and personal to tell if there are potential issues with how the car runs or handles.

 The 2010 Honda CR-V is a five-passenger crossover sport utility vehicle (SUV) with a front-wheel drive (FWD) drivetrain, a 5-speed automatic transmission, and upgraded features like power heated seats, Bluetooth, and a USB audio port.